Manulectric

 Manulectric was a British marque of milk floats and other battery electric road vehicles.
 The vehicles were made by Sidney Holes Electric Vehicles, of Brighton, Sussex.
 They were designed out of Holes' experience of doorstep milk delivery, through Holes and Davigdor Dairies.
 Both pedestrian controlled vehicles (PCVs) and ride-on models were produced, and entered the market around 1947.
 The company was bought by Stanley Engineering in the 1960s, and sold to Crompton Electricars in 1972.
 Some Manulectric models were subsequently manufactured by Harbilt Electric Trucks.
+At least four Manulectric vehicles have survived, and are privately preserved.

 History

 Manulectrics were made by Sidney Holes Electric Vehicles, which was based in Brighton, Sussex.
 The vehicles were designed out of Holes' own experience of milk delivery in the South Downs area, through the retailing business of Holes and Davigdor Dairies.

 In 1947, Sidney Holes was selling 3-wheeled PCVs, fitted with a 1 hp motor and a 24-volt battery.
 The bodywork was made from steel, and the vehicle could carry 24 milk crates, 16 in the body and 8 on the roof.
 Those in the body were mounted on runners, so that they could slide out to access the bottles.
 It had a range of 10 mi.

-LJ cotton gave 1-ton version of Holes' PCV a two-day road test for Commercial Motor in August 1951.
+LJ Cotton assessed a 1-ton version of Holes' PCV during a two-day road test for Commercial Motor in August 1951.
 By this time, steel had been replaced by extrusions and sheets of light alloy, to reduce the weight of the vehicle.
 The battery was mounted in the centre of the vehicle, to maintain stability, and the 2 hp electric motor was mounted above the rear axle, powering both rear wheels through helical gears, to provide good traction in icy conditions.
 The single front wheel was steered by a tiller, and because it was mounted in front of the load compartment, could be turned through 90 degrees to left or right, making the vehicle highly manoeuvrable.
 No reverse gear was provided, but this was achieved by lifting a safety catch and turning the tiller through 180 degrees in relation to the wheel.
 All controls were mounted on the tiller, and the model tested was called the Marathon.

 Holes offered a lightweight alloy refuse-collecting body on his standard 3-wheeled PCV chassis in 1952.
 The chassis had the battery, 2 hp electric motor and gearbox located near the centre of the rear axle.
 Smooth starting was obtained by fitting a centrifugal clutch and two stage control, using a switch and resistance.
 Transition between the stages was controlled by an automatic hydraulic dashpot, and helical gearing and a differential in the rear axle ensured that the vehicle was very manoeuvrable.
 The 24-volt battery, manufactured by Kathanode, gave it a range of 10 to 12 mi with a full load.
 The load space was 7 by 4 ft, and the refuse collector could be tipped to either side or to the rear.